David-Durst/nba_queries/theory/queries.md

 For the reference part of the taxonomy, I also state which entity is the reference.

 ## Already Implemented:
-1. Query 1: compute the probability of making a shot in an NBA game when adjusting for the nearest defender at any point 2 seconds before or after the shot”
+1. Query 1: compute the probability of making a shot in an NBA game when adjusting for the nearest defender at any point 2 seconds before or after the shot.
     1. Place in Taxonomy:
         1. reference - players/ball - moving, series
         2. comparison - nearest-neighbor in space, range in time
         3. data set changing - static
     2. Join Strategy: merge join of shots and moments for all implementations
     3. Indices: sorting by time for all implementations
-    4. Performance:
+    4. Performance (note: these are pre-DGX numbers. please see [timing](https://github.com/David-Durst/nba_queries/blob/master/timing.csv) for up to date numbers):
         1. PostgreSQL: 35s, even after adding custom indexes.  - yet to run on DGX
-        2. C++: 0.001s without SIMD or OpenMP, 0.004s with OpenMP and without SIMD
-           1. note: it looks like auto-vectorization ran and didn't find anything in this function
+        2. C++: g++ auto-vectorization pass ran, didn't find anything
         3. Q: 0.08s - yet to run on DGX
-        4. Cython: 0.039s - yet to run on DGX
+        4. Cython:
 2. Query 2: find all trajectories of a player or the ball from position (x,y,t) to (x+10,y+10,t+5), such that x,y, and t are free variables
     1. Place in Taxonomy:
         1. reference - players/ball - moving, series